adilzhanY/dashboard_example/README.md

 - **Responsive Design**: Mobile-first approach and cross-device compatibility
 - **TypeScript**: Strong typing and type safety
 - **Performance Optimization**: Efficient rendering and state management

-## 📝 License

-MIT License - feel free to use this project as a reference or starting point for your own dashboard applications.

----

-Built with ❤️ using React, TailwindCSS, and shadcn/ui